oracle/terraform-provider-oci/website/docs/d/database_migration_agent.html.markdown

 * `id` - The OCID of the resource
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `public_key` - ODMS Agent public key.
-* `state` - The current state of the ODMS On Prem Agent.
+* `state` - The current state of the ODMS on-premises Agent.
 * `stream_id` - The OCID of the Stream
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The time the Agent was created.
 An RFC3339 formatted datetime string.